keithmifsud/eventful/src/Eventful/Command/README.md

 # Eventful Command Component

-The command component of the Eventful DDD, CQRS & ES framework.
+The Command component of the Eventful DDD, CQRS & ES framework.

 ## Features